Income limit for residence permit for an employed person

 An income limit of EUR 1,600 will be set for the residence permit for an employed person.
 The objective is to ensure that people coming to work in Finland receive a pay they can live on.
 In addition, the income limit will support the aim of increasing full-time employment in Finland.

-In future, a person arriving in Finland with a residence permit for an employed person should receive a monthly pay of at least EUR 1,600 for work carried out in Finland.
+From 1 January 2025 onward, a person arriving in Finland with a residence permit for an employed person should receive a monthly pay of at least EUR 1,600 for work carried out in Finland.

 As part of responsible labour immigration, Finland must ensure that the people coming to work here receive a pay that they can live on.
 Immigration must strengthen the general government finances without endangering the availability of labour.